JamesLofty/saltation_microplastic/README.md

 # saltation_microplastic

-Codes and data for the analysis of experimental tests on the bed load saltation motion of spherical microplastic particles
+Codes and data for the analysis of experimental tests on the bed load saltation motion of spherical microplastic and natural sediment particles

 Author: James Lofty